jwc9487-commits/DNMC-Aspen-NCE/README.md

 to allow reviewers/readers to access and evaluate the model without logging in or providing personal information.

 ## Citation
-If you use this repository, please cite the associated Joule manuscript.
+If you use this repository, please cite the associated Nature chemical engineering manuscript.